opendistro/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore.md

 IN_PROGRESS | The snapshot is currently running.
 PARTIAL | At least one shard failed to store successfully.
 Can only occur if you set `partial` to `true` when taking the snapshot.
 FAILED | The snapshot encountered an error and stored no data.
 INCOMPATIBLE | The snapshot is incompatible with the version of Elasticsearch running on this cluster.
-The snapshot was likely taken on an old version of Elasticsearch (e.g. you can't restore 2.x snapshots on 6.x clusters).
+See [Conflicts and compatibility](#conflicts-and-compatibility).

 ## Restore snapshots